deckhouse/deckhouse/modules/460-log-shipper/docs/README.md

 ![log-shipper distributed](../../images/460-log-shipper/log_shipper_distributed.png)

-* Less complicated scheme to use
+* Less complicated scheme to use.
-* Available out of the box without any external dependency besides storage
+* Available out of the box without any external dependency besides storage.
-* Complicated transformations consume more resources
+* Complicated transformations consume more resources.

 #### Centralized